qiyung63/github-portfolio/README.md

 After conducting a survey to understand students’ challenges during subject registration, our team proposed a Waitlist System for iZone, Sunway University’s enrolment platform, to enhance convenience and improve the overall student experience.
 The system automatically manages waitlisted subjects by tracking seat availability in real time and notifying students when a slot becomes available.

 #### 🧠 Skills:
-Usecase diagram, class diagram, Figma prototype (UI/UX design)
+Usecase diagram, basic Class diagram, Figma prototype (UI/UX design)

 <br>